Back to articles list Articles Cookbook

 CTEs Help Simplify Queries

-Let's start with the syntax of a common table expression.
+Let's start with the syntax of a common table expression and how it integrates with select statements.

 WITH my_cte AS (